Flexible electronics: Skin-like circuits

 In December 2021, engineers from Keio University in Tokyo and Stanford University announced the creation of stretchable and skin-like semiconductor circuits.
 In the future, these wearable electronics may be used to send health data to doctors wirelessly.

 Printed Electronics

 Printed electronics are in use or under consideration, including wireless sensors in packaging, skin patches that communicate with the internet, and buildings that detect leaks to enable preventative maintenance.
 Most of these applications are still in the prototyping and development stages.
-There is a particularly growing interest in flexible smart electronic systems, including photovoltaic, sensing, and processing devices, driven by the desire to extend and integrate the latest advances in (opto-)electronic technologies into a broad range of low-cost (even disposable) consumer products of our everyday life, and as tools to bring together the digital and physical worlds.
+There is a particularly growing interest in flexible smart electronic systems, including photovoltaic, sensing, and processing devices, driven by the desire to extend and integrate the latest advances in (opto-)electronic technologies into a broad range of low-cost (even disposable) consumer products of everyday life, and as tools to bring together the digital and physical worlds.

 Norwegian company ThinFilm demonstrated roll-to-roll printed organic memory in 2009.

 Another company, Rotimpres, based in Spain, has successfully introduced applications on different markets as for instance; heaters for smart furniture or to prevent mist and capacitive switches for keyboards on white goods and industrial machines.